- Friday, 4 June, 2021

-This event will now be offered in 2 parts.
-Separate registration is available for the online event or purchase Full Registration to access both sessions.
+This event is offered in 2 parts.
+Separate registration is available for the recorded event or purchase Full Registration to access both sessions.

 Together we will workshop strategies that cater to the calculator and editing challenges facing secondary Maths students with VI and their teachers.
 Large print, screen reader and braille options will be discussed.